HosseinAhmadi63/Universal-Semantic-EEG-Feature-Extraction/docs/REPRODUCIBILITY.md

 The full pins are in `requirements.txt`; development-tool pins are in `pyproject.toml`.
 Python 3.11, MOABB 1.4.3, MNE 1.10.1, and PyTorch 2.7.1 are the versions used to define repository behavior.

-The article reports Python 3.11, PyTorch 2.0 or newer, an NVIDIA GeForce RTX 4090, and CUDA 12.0.
-It does not provide an exact dependency lock.
-The versions above are the repository's reproducible resolution and match the dependency family used in the author's other public EEG pipelines.

 ## Randomness

 The base seed is 42.
 Python, NumPy, scikit-learn, PyTorch, ICA, cross-validation, model initialization, minibatch shuffling, deterministic subsampling, PCA, K-means, t-SNE, and figure example selection derive from that seed.
 PyTorch deterministic algorithms are enabled, cuDNN benchmarking is disabled, and cuDNN deterministic mode is enabled.

-Deterministic algorithms do not guarantee bit-identical floating-point values across CPUs, GPUs, operating systems, CUDA releases, BLAS implementations, or PyTorch builds.
-Reference comparisons use recorded tolerances.
-The verification report and autoencoder completion summaries record the active hardware and library environment, while processed manifests record the signal-processing library versions.

 ## Run identity